 Discounted Monthly Rates Our lowest rates are offered to customers who lease sites on a monthly basis.
 All site types and all of our lodging options offer discounts for monthly reservations starting as low as $299/month.
 Military Discounts From Memorial Day each May through Veterans each November, Thousand Palms offers a discount we call the Honor Program to active and retired service members and veterans.
 Using the Honor Program, qualified customers get 4 nights free camping or lodging when they purchase 3 nights at our already low off-season rates.
 The Honor Program is also available to the immediate families of military personnel currently serving overseas.
 Stimulus Program Doesn’t it feel like there should be a stimulus program for the rest of us?
 We think so, and have one at Thousand Palms – the “Friends of Thousand Palms Stimulus Program”.
 For as little as $299/month (plus tax and electric), you can spend your winter vacation at Thousand Palms Resort.
 Although these sites have no sewer connections, we offer two free pump outs each week on these sites.
 Here’s how it works.
 Reserve any of our sunny or shady Standard RV sites site for a winter vacation of at least 6 months by making a $300 deposit.
 When you check in, pay the rent in advance for your full stay and then lay back and enjoy an active and entertaining winter in our beautiful setting with the other great people Thousand Palms attracts.
 A six month vacation using the Stimulus Program is just $1,795 ($299/month plus tax and metered electric service).
 Stimulus Program discounts are available for vacations of 4 months or more.
 Please call Reservations for details at 352-748-2237.

 In the early 1900’s, the town of Rutland, Florida primarily served as a base for the cypress logging industry.
 Rutland had 75 homes, a population of 300, town hall, church, mayor, sheriff and even a jail.
 The lifeline of the town was the railroad spur that came to a stop in Rutland on the land that is now Thousand Palms RV Resort.
 Logging Crew Lumbermen in Rutland Cummer Train Cypress logging was a booming industry during this time period.
 The logs were cut and floated downstream on the Withlacoochee River to a destination where the campground now stands.
 The logs were then dragged by mules and oxen up a logging trail to the rail station and transported via rail to the Cummer and Sons Cypress Company mill about 40 miles South in Lacooche, Florida.
 As the logging industry slowed, Cummer and Sons moved out of the area bringing an end to the cypress logging in Rutland.
 In the 1950’s, a Mr. Thomas purchased a 70 acre tract of the former rail spur which is now where the campground stands.
 The parcel consisted of a 35 acre section to the west including 700 feet on the Withlacoochee River which has now become Sumter County’s Rutland Boat Landing.
 Mr. Thomas split the parcel with his brother Leman Thomas who, with his wife Edna, packed up their family and belongings and moved from Kentucky to Rutland in 1951.
 Leman donated 7 acres of the east parcel which is now occupied by the First Baptist Church of Rutland and by County Road 249.
-Leman and his family moved into an old brick house that was already on the property and built his [...]
+Leman and his family moved into an old brick house that was already on the property and built his workshop from sheet [...]

 People-friendly dogs, indoor cats, fish and birds are welcome at Thousand Palms.
 Our fenced dog run comes complete with Frisbees and balls for off leash exercise.
 Because people are our first priority our policies require that pets are quiet, leashed and attended whenever outdoors, and that all pet waste must be immediately cleaned up and disposed of appropriately.
 Dogs must be registered with the office and evidence of licensing and vaccination must be available.